amkratz/altPortfolio/_pages/resume.md

 * Graduated with Associate's in Science Degree in December 2014
 * Coursework focused on Mathematics and Computer Science

+Arizona State University, Tempe, AZ
-* Currently attending Arizona State University for BS in Software Engineering
+* Currently attending for BS in Software Engineering

 # Employment History